hollali/hotel-management/README.md

 - **Staff Management:** Manage staff accounts, roles, and permissions.
 - **Billing and Invoicing:** Generate and manage invoices for room bookings and additional services.
 - **Reports:** Generate and view reports on occupancy rates, revenue, and other key metrics.
+- **Payment Processing:** Accept online payments for room reservations and services using Stripe.

 ## Technologies Used